Naturals host job fair on February 13

 SPRINGDALE, Ark.
-(KFTA) — The Northwest Arkansas Naturals and Patina Restaurant Group will host their Gameday Staff Job Fair in the Sam’s Club Community Room of Arvest Ballpark on Thursday, February 13.
+(KNWA) — The Northwest Arkansas Naturals and Patina Restaurant Group will host their Gameday Staff Job Fair in the Sam’s Club Community Room of Arvest Ballpark on Thursday, February 13.

 Beginning at 5:30 p.m. on February 13, they will be taking applications and conducting on-site interviews for part-time, Gameday associates who will help the front office of the Naturals during the upcoming season.